Rucadi/wsld/README.md

 # Requirements

-1.- WSL Installed, either 1 or 2
+1.- WSL Installed, either 1 or 2 <br>
 2.- A default WSL image (when doing bash) that has tar installed.
 # Usage